 Simple English definitions for legal terms

-Read a random definition: funds transfer
+Read a random definition: rank and file

 Strict underwriting is a type of standby underwriting where an underwriter agrees to buy any unsold shares from the issuer after a public offering.
 This means that the underwriter takes on the risk of buying any remaining shares that the public did not purchase.
 It is called "strict" because the underwriter has a strict obligation to buy these shares, even if they are not able to sell them to the public.